The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Deterministic effects

 \section{Deterministic effects}

 First, the impact of nonlocal coupling is discussed on an example of an ensemble of asymmetric deterministic oscillators: $a=1$, $b=0.9$, $D_b=D=0$.
 For chosen initial conditions (see the previous section), ensemble (\ref{eq:system}) is prepared in an inhomogeneous state including both steady states such that two spatial domains $x_i(t)=a$ and $x_i(t)=-b$ are formed [Fig. ~\ref{fig1}~(a)].
 In the presence of weak coupling, the fronts separating the domains do not move [Fig. ~\ref{fig1}~(b)].
 When the coupling strength increases and passes through certain critical value, the fronts start to propagate such that spatial state $x_i(t)=a$ begins to dominate and invades the entire space [Fig. ~\ref{fig1}~(c)].
-This process occurs faster and faster for further growth of the coupling strength [Fig. \ref{fig1}~(d)].
+This process gets accelerated as $\sigma$ is increased [Fig. \ref{fig1}~(d)].

 Increasing the coupling radius results in smoothing the shape of propagating fronts (the wavefronts obtained at different $R$ are depicted Fig.~\ref{fig1}~(a)) and increasing the front propagation velocity calculated at fixed coupling strength [Fig.~\ref{fig1}~(e)].
 This fact is also illustrated in Fig.~\ref{fig1}~(f) as the evolution of the dependence of the wavefront propagation velocity on the coupling strength when increasing the coupling radius.
 It is important to note that tuning the coupling radius allows to shift the threshold values of the coupling strength corresponding to starting the wavefront propagation (see Fig.~\ref{fig1}~(f)).